Daniel J. Frey

 The biggest one in the past year, which continues every day, is what the media said about the mortality rates for black and brown people.

-After the first two months, studies of mortalities rates demonstrated that black and brown people were more adversely affected by COVID.
+After the first two months, studies of mortality rates demonstrated that black and brown people were more adversely affected by COVID.

 Black and brown people died more often than white people.